 - Discover Oslo Private Walking Tour: This one’s for you if prefer a private guided experience!
 Click here to book it.

-If you’re heading out on your own, below are the main places to see on foot.
+If you’d rather explore on your own, below are the main places to see on foot.
 Add them all to your 2-day Oslo itinerary!
-And better yet, to your Google Maps app, so you can find them easily on-the-go!
+And better yet, to your Google Maps app, so you can find them easily on the go!

 While you may not expect a city’s government building to be a must-visit, the Oslo City Hall certainly is.
 From the outside, the brown building is not very impressive.
 But inside?